mozilla/treeherder/docs/retrieving_data.rst

 methods to query the Treeherder API.
 It is still in active development, but already has methods for getting resultset and job information.

+See the :ref:`Python client <python-client>` section for how to control which Treeherder instance will be accessed by the client.

 Here's a simple example which prints the start timestamp of all the jobs associated with the last 10 result sets on mozilla-central: